-A Discovery Log Page with multiple entries for the same NVM subsystem indicates that there are multiple fabric paths to the NVM subsystem.
-The host may use these paths to form multiple associations to controllers within an NVM subsystem.
+A Discovery Log Page with multiple entries for the same NVM subsystem indicates that there are multiple fabric paths to the NVM subsystem, and/or that multiple static controllers may share a fabric path.
+The host may use this information to form multiple associations to controllers within an NVM subsystem.

 Multiple entries for the same NVM subsystem with different Port ID values indicates that the resulting NVMe Transport connections are independent with respect to NVM subsystem port hardware failures.
 A host that uses a single association should pick the first / best record to attach to an NVM subsystem.
 A host that uses multiple associations should choose different ports.
-In NVMe over Fabrics 1.0, there is no indication of preferred ports or active/passive port state.
+In NVMe over Fabrics revision 1.0, there is no indication of preferred ports or active/passive port state.